 The RICE Method

-The RICE method for injuries is an acronym for rest, ice, compression, and elevation.
+The RICE method for healing sprains and injuries is an acronym for rest, ice, compression, and elevation.
 Here’s a breakdown of how RICE works:

 - Rest.
 Use a splint, sling, or crutches to provide support to the sprained body part.

 - Ice.
 Apply an ice pack (or a bag of vegetables) to the sprained area for 20 minutes or less every 3-4 hours.